 The patient is a key component of the integration team.
-This section of the website will provide information for and about patients.
+This section of the website provides information for and about patients.

 “Every patient, every person, must have a comprehensive personal care plan, that addresses the whole person.
 That includes all of their problems and concerns and resources and fears and experiences, and essentially, incorporates into that those factors such that you've got a coherent plan for health…that makes use of all of that.
 So that if there are mental diagnoses, if there are chronic diseases, if there are acute problems, prevention needs, all of those are understood in the context of each other; a whole person plan of care.”